wscherphof/oracle-12c/README.md

 ```

 ## Enter
-There's no ssh deamon or similar configured in the image.
+There's no ssh daemon or similar configured in the image.
 If you need a command prompt inside the container, consider [nsenter](https://github.com/jpetazzo/nsenter) (and mind the [Boot2Docker note](https://github.com/jpetazzo/nsenter#docker-enter-with-boot2docker) there)

 ## Build
 Should you want to modify & build your own image: